1993 Portuguese local elections

-The Portuguese local elections of 1993 took place on 12 December.
-The elections consisted of three separate elections in the 305 Portuguese municipalities, the election for the Municipal Chambers, whose winner is elected mayor, another election for the Municipal Assembly and a last one for the lower-level Parish Assembly, whose winner is elected parish president.
+Local elections were held in Portugal on 12 December 1993.
+The elections consisted of three separate elections in the 305 Portuguese municipalities, the election for the Municipal Chambers, another election for the Municipal Assembly and a last one for the lower-level Parish Assembly, whose winner is elected parish president.
 This last was held separately in the more than 4,200 parishes around the country.

 The Socialist Party (PS) maintained and increased their status as the largest local party.
-The party won 7 more cities compared with 1989 and, for the first time ever, polled above 40% of the votes.
-The PS hold on the control of big cities like Lisbon, Porto and Coimbra, and were also able to win two big cities in the Lisbon area from the PSD, Cascais and Sintra.
+The party won 7 more cities compared with 1989 and, for the first time ever, polled above 40 percent of the votes in an nationwide election.
+The PS hold on the control of big cities like Lisbon, here with a record 57 percent of the votes, Porto and Coimbra, and were also able to win two big cities in the Lisbon area from the PSD, Cascais and Sintra.
+Note for the very narrow defeat of the PS, under the candidacy of future Prime Minister António Costa, in Loures.

-The Social Democrats (PSD), although winning 2 more cities compared with last time, saw the gap between them and the PS widen, but, at the same, were able to hold onto their ground.
+The Social Democratic Party (PSD), although winning 2 more cities compared with last time, saw the gap between them and the PS widen, but, at the same, were able to hold onto their ground.
 The party suffered some losses, like they did in 1989, in the big urban centers but were able to win some cities from the PS like Pombal and Ponta Delgada.
-The elections happened as Cavaco Silva's government celebrated 8 years in power, and, at the same time Portugal was exiting the early 1990s recession which may have hurt the PSD electoral chances.
+The elections happened as Cavaco Silva's government celebrated 8 years in power, and, at the same time Portugal was exiting the early 1990s recession, which may have damaged, in some degree, the Social Democrats prospects in this election.

 The Democratic Unity Coalition (CDU) was able to hold on to their 1989 scores losing just one city and 7 councillors.
 The coalition between the Communists and the Greens were able to hold on to their bastions of Beja, Évora and Almada.
 The share of the vote for the CDU was also unchanged compared with 1989.

 The People's Party (CDS) was the big loser of the elections.
 The party lost 7 cities, most of them for the PSD and PS, achieving their worst results till that date as they only won 13 cities out of 305.
 The party lost many of their bastions like Mirandela or Paredes to the PS or the PSD.
-The party also achieved their worst share of vote till that time, 8.4%.
+The party also achieved their worst share of vote till that time, 8.4 percent.

-Turnout in these elections increased compared with the 1989 election, as 63.4% of the electorate cast a ballot, the best turnout showing since 1982.
+Turnout in these elections increased compared with the 1989 election, as 63.4 percent of the electorate cast a ballot, the best turnout showing since 1982.

+Electoral system

+All 305 municipalities are allocated a certain number of councilors to elect corresponding to the number of registered voters in a given municipality.
+Each party or coalition must present a list of candidates.
+The winner of the most voted list for the municipal council is automatically elected mayor, similar to first-past-the-post (FPTP).
+The lists are closed and the seats in each municipality are apportioned according to the D'Hondt method.